asalamon74/jtreversi/README.md

 The game is precompiled, so if you want only to play with the game, you don't need to compile it.

-If you really want to compile, you'll need the followings:
+If you really want to compile, you'll need the followings obsolete tools:

 -Java 2 JDK (tested with Sun's Java 2 JDK 1.4.1 for Linux) -J2ME wireless toolkit (tested with version 1.0.4)